 |Thu 5:00 PM

 The Intro Property Assessed Clean Energy (PACE) Finance WebCourse will take place on Zoom.
 The course will meet each day on December 8-9, 2021 from 12:00-5:00 PM Eastern.
 You must have access to a computer and the internet to attend the WebCourse.

 This course qualifies for the CDFA Training Institute's Development Finance Certified Professional (DFCP) Program

 .
 Start down the road to personal and professional advancement today.

 Scholarships are available to attend this event.
 Learn more about the CDFA Scholarship Program

 and submit your application today.

 CDFA permits only one person to login and participate in the course.
-If multiple people are accessing the course without paying to attend, we will terminate the connection and access to GoToWebinar.
+If multiple people are accessing the course without paying to attend, we will terminate the connection and access.
 CDFA offers group discounts for organizations that wish to register multiple people.

 Register before November 19, 2021 for Early-Bird Rates.